Script Editor

 For loop

-Auto-discovers all sub-* folders and loops.
+Discovers all sub-* folders in BIDS_DIR and loops.
 Run as bash pipeline.sh.
+Sequential — one subject at a time.

 GNU Parallel